car251290/Movie-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: JSON

+What is JSON used for?
+JavaScript Object Notation (JSON) is a standard text-based format for representing structured data based on JavaScript object syntax.
+It is commonly used for transmitting data in web applications (e.g., sending some data from the server to the client, so it can be displayed on a web page, or vice versa).

 # Tools use this Project